Listen to This Article:

 It seems obvious, right?
 But an effective sous chef needs an exceptional level of cooking prowess.
 They must be prepared to jump into any part of the line, for any reason—when the line is missing a cook or to speed up the line when meal service peaks, for example.

-A sous chef can have the skills to execute a wide range of dishes—from salads to complex entrees, using a variety of culinary techniques in rapid succession.
+A sous chef should have the skills to execute a wide range of dishes, from salads to complex entrees, using a variety of culinary techniques in rapid succession.

 Organizational Skills

-A good sous chef must be extremely organized, because their tasks may vary, day-to-day.
-They could include things like assisting the executive chef with meal planning, keeping tabs on kitchen supplies and ingredients when it comes time to prepare the meals, making sure the kitchen is up to sanitation standards in time for daily service, and much more.
+The sous chef might help the executive chef with meal planning, keep tabs on kitchen supplies and ingredients, make sure the kitchen is up to sanitation standards in time for daily service, and much more.

 Leadership and Communication Skills